InterSpiritual Meditation (ISM) Facilitator Training

 This program will take a minimum of one year.
 To gain ISM Facilitator certification, trainees will complete the following:

 - Fulsome journaling on each of their Spiritual Styles and 7 Steps.

 - A 2,500 word capstone paper and/or other significant form of expression that aligns with one’s spiritual styles, that documents one’s experience and understanding of each of the seven ISM steps.

-- Each trainee will practice facilitating the 7-Step Process with at least one individual or one small group under the observation and guidance of a certified InterSpiritual Mentor.
+- Each trainee will practice facilitating the 7-Step Process with at least one individual or one small group under the guidance of a certified InterSpiritual Mentor.
+All participants should be members of the ISM online course website.

 - Minimum of three individual mentoring sessions with our mentors and one with Ed Bastian.

 - Attend monthly group mentoring training sessions with Ed Bastian and mentors.

 - Actively engage in the Practice Circles for each of the seven ISM Steps.

 - Annual membership in Spiritual Paths Institute website and engagement in the ISM Facilitator community.